-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks This course will present a modern-day perspective on the evolving partnership between police and citizens in solving community problems.
-The subject matter will include a balance of theory and handson practice, and students will engage in supervised team-building activities with youths who participate in the Auburn Police Activities League (P.A.L.).
-We will explore how law enforcement serves as a safety net for a variety of social issues. and students will be exposed to some of the community resources utilized by police agencies.
-Prerequisite: CRJ 101 with a grade of C or higher.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.
+This course will present a modern-day perspective on the evolving partnership between police and citizens in solving community problems.
+Subject matter will include a balance of theory and hands-on practice, and students will engage in supervised team-building activities with youths who participate in the Auburn Police Activities League (P.A.L.).
+We will explore how law enforcement serves as a safety net for a variety of social issues, and students will be exposed to some of the community resources utilized by police agencies.
+Prerequisite: A grade of C or higher in CRJ 101.